elben/carnival/README.markdown

 discuss an experiment that reveals the strengths and weaknesses of our method and of developers’ judgements.
 And ﬁnally, we discuss possible improvements.

+Read the rest of the paper here: http://elbenshira.com/d/carnival_report.pdf

 # Installing

     $ python setup.py install